-Approved by: Penny Harris (Director) Date: 1st September 2025
+Approved by: Penny Harris (Director) Jane Cox (Director) Date: 1 st September 2025

-Jane Cox (Director)

-Last reviewed on: 1st September 2024
+Last reviewed on: 1 st September 2025

-Next review due by: 1st September 2026
+Next review due by: 1 st September 2026

-All policies are generated and reviewed with an awareness of equality and diversity in relation to pupils, staff and visitors.
+All policies are generated and reviewed with an awareness of equality and diversity in relation to students, staff and visitors.
 All policies are generated and reviewed placing safeguarding and wellbeing at the heart of all that we do.